safaic/TF-IDF-Document-Classification/README.md

 # TF-IDF-Document-Classification
-Using TF-IDF Vectors to Classify Document Categories
+Using TF-IDF Vectors (Both Ecludians distance and a Logistic regression) to Classify Artical Categories